GRAINS-Soy, grains climb as energy prices rise, dollar cools

 In France, the European Union's largest grain producer, the warmest October in 40 years has accelerated crop development so much that it has left them fragile to sudden frosts later in the season, French crop institute Arvalis warned on Friday.

-(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; editing by Alison Williams, Kirsten Donovan)
+(Reporting by Julie Ingwersen in Chicago Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris Editing by Kirsten Donovan and Matthew Lewis)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))